Meet the cast of 2020’s Silent Witness series 23

 Ellie Dadd performs Cat Shaw

 Who’s Cat Shaw?
 Jenny and Robbie’s daughter.
-She has been by lots in her quick life.
+She has been via so much in her brief life.

 What else has Ellie Dadd been in?
-Apart from a task in 2013 quick movie Lipstick, that is her first on-screen look.
+Other than a task in 2013 brief movie Lipstick, that is her first on-screen look.

 Gabrielle Glaister performs Donna Collyer